Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparing probes

 \section{Comparing probes}

 Figure \ref{fig:money_plot} shows the constraining power of the optimal tomographic, multi-scale DV for each probe, evaluated in our reference setup with masks.
 The interpretation of the results, however, remains consistent across all DR configurations and also holds for the APM reconstruction.
-HOSs can be safely combined with the $\gamma$-2PCFs, although signs of ill-conditioning begin to appear when the $\gamma$-2PCFs is combined with either peaks or MFs. \inlinecomment{As expected, the former yields a Fisher ellipse that fully encloses that of the $\gamma$-2PCFs, indicating that the apparent improvement from their combination is a symptom of ill-conditioning.
-Regarding the HOSs,} For all HOSs, the multi-scale approach effectively captures the full Gaussian information content, in agreement with recent findings for Stage IV surveys (e.g. \citealp{giblin_multiscale_pdf}).
-As a result, combining HOSs with the $\gamma$-2PCFs becomes essentially redundant, contrary to our findings of \citetalias{Ajani-EP29}, where a more substantial gain was observed.
-In our previous work, however, we relied on a single-scale analysis for the HOSs and computed the $\gamma$-2PCFs from galaxy catalogues rather than from shear maps.
-Both our current results and those of \citetalias{Ajani-EP29} are consistent with \citet{Ajani+20}, which showed that combining the power spectrum with single-scale peak counts leads to significant improvement, whereas no additional gain is achieved when using multi-scale peak counts.\inlinecomment{\SP{In paper I, the $\gamma$-2pcf was computed at the level of the catalog}} According to these observations, the artificial tightening of the combined ellipses in Fig. \ref{fig:money_plot} serves as a red flag of emerging ill-conditioning.
+HOS can be safely combined with the $\gamma$-2PCFs, although signs of ill-conditioning begin to appear when the $\gamma$-2PCFs is combined with either peaks or MFs.
+For all HOS, the multi-scale approach effectively captures the full Gaussian information content, in agreement with recent findings for Stage IV surveys (e.g. \citealp{giblin_multiscale_pdf}).
+As a result, combining HOS with the $\gamma$-2PCFs becomes essentially redundant, contrary to our findings of \citetalias{Ajani-EP29}, where a more substantial gain was observed.
+In our previous work, however, we relied on a single-scale analysis for the HOS and computed the $\gamma$-2PCFs from galaxy catalogs rather than from shear maps.
+Both our current results and those of \citetalias{Ajani-EP29} are consistent with \citet{Ajani+20}, which showed that combining the power spectrum with single-scale peak counts leads to significant improvement, whereas no additional gain is achieved when using multi-scale peak counts.
+According to these observations, the artificial tightening of the combined ellipses in Fig. \ref{fig:money_plot} serves as a red flag of emerging ill-conditioning.